 Arte Fiera 2022 will offer rich and inclusive contents with some of the most interesting names on the contemporary Italian art scene.
 The public programme ranges among expressive genres and offers professionals and the general public a close-up look at the state of art in Italy.

 Oplà.
-Performing Activities, curated by Silvia Fanti (Xing), now in its third edition, is internationally recognised for her interdisciplinary approach at contemporary cultures, with special attention to live arts, an expressive form that has characterised Bologna’s artistic scene since the 70s.
+Performing Activities, now in its third edition, is curated by Silvia Fanti (Xing), recognised internationally for her interdisciplinary look at contemporary cultures, with special attention to live arts, an expressive form that has characterised Bologna’s artistic scene since the 70s.

 The Talk section is a very important part of the public programme.
 In 2022, it will be renamed Book Talk and will focus exclusively on the presentation of recently-published books.

 There will be many daily presentations throughout the three days of the fair.
-Here are a few highlights (the day-by-day programme will soon be available).
+Here are a few highlights (the day-by-day programme will soon be available on www.artefiera.it ).